alexlamb/alexlamb.github.io/_posts/2017-07-03-throwing-money-three.md

 "Life's not fair!" says Ayn.
 "Get used to it."

-"What I mean is, everyone is immortal in this model.
-The whole problem with the kind of society you advocate is that wealth is usually inherited, not won.
-And the talent of one individual isn't a good guide for the talent of their offspring.
+"For starters, the whole idea of objective talent is naive and objectionable.
+But worse, everyone in this model is immortal.
+The whole problem with the kind of society you advocate is that wealth ends up being inherited, not won.
+And the talent for any one individual is a poor guide for the qualities of their children.
+That means you end up with individuals with mediocre talent but massive advantages.
 If you really want to do justice to the effect I'm talking about, you'll have to replace agents with their offspring from time to time."

 "Alright," says Ayn.
 "I'll buy that.
 But the model is getting more complicated, and therefore more specific.
 The more moving parts you put in a simulation to make it the way you want it, the less convincing the results."